 The couple is expected to inform the photographer and videographer of the following guidelines.

 If the photographer or videographer has not filmed at the Cathedral before, it is expected that he/she attend the rehearsal in order to be familiar with the setting and to eliminate the possibility of any confusion on the day of the wedding.
 The priest is in authority regarding all matters pertaining to the service, including photographing it.

-Pictures may be taken of the bride, groom, and wedding party after their arrival at the Cathedral but must cease thirty minutes prior to the ceremony as guests begin arriving.
+Pictures may be taken of the couple and wedding party after their arrival at the Cathedral but must cease thirty minutes prior to the ceremony as guests begin arriving.